 - Backpack Program.

-Beginning in September, we will pilot School-Based Food Pantries at five middle schools: three in Lorain City Schools; one in Clearview Local Schools (Lorain); and one in Midview Local Schools (Grafton).
+Beginning in September, we will pilot School-Site Pantries at five middle schools: three in Lorain City Schools; one in Clearview Local Schools (Lorain); and one in Midview Local Schools (Grafton).